AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-delete-vnet-gateway-classic-powershell.md

 Get-AzureVNetConfig -ExportToFile C:\AzureNet\NetworkConfig.xml
 ```

 Open the file with a text editor and view the name for your classic VNet.
-When you create a VNet in the Azure portal preview, the full name that Azure uses is not visible in the portal.
-For example, a VNet that appears to be named 'ClassicVNet1' in the Azure portal preview, may have a much longer name in the network configuration file.
+When you create a VNet in the Azure Portal, the full name that Azure uses is not visible in the portal.
+For example, a VNet that appears to be named 'ClassicVNet1' in the Azure Portal, may have a much longer name in the network configuration file.
 The name might look something like: 'Group ClassicRG1 ClassicVNet1'.
 Virtual network names are listed as **'VirtualNetworkSite name ='**.
 Use the names in the network configuration file when running your PowerShell cmdlets.

 ## Step 3: Delete the virtual network gateway